 Read this tip from Trisha Giallella:

-If that doesn't work, try this tip from Tina Manole in Romania:
+If you have a finicky dog, try this tip from Tina Manole in Romania:

 "I mix 30 ml of Essiac tea with a bit of cottage cheese and a teaspoon of yogurt, twice a day.
 The dog loves it!"

-Putting essiac in a dog's water bowl can work, too.
-However, this technique won't work well for cats, since they don't drink as much water and they tend to be fairly finicky.
+Putting essiac straight up in a dog's water bowl can work, too.
+However, this technique won't work well for cats, since they don't drink as much water and have more specific taste preferences.

 The answer to this depends on what exactly the problem is.
 We have heard great stories about cats and dogs who had tumors on the skin and they would flake off pretty quickly (within days in some cases) after beginning essiac.